osrg/gobgp/test/scenario_test/README.md

 Notes
 -----
- use [ --use-local ] option when execute gobgp program of local system
+ use [ --use-local ] option when execute gobgp program of local system.

+ use [ --go-path ] option when not root and use sudo command.